When referring to any of the results of our analysis and/or its concept and design, please cite us accordingly:

 This policy has banned the use, manufacture and import of all plastic bags used for commerce and household packaging.
 Exceptions include garbage bin liners, medical waste, construction and food packaging.
-Those caught manufacturing or using plastic bags face up to four years in jail, or a fine of up to $40,000 (4.4 million Kenyan shillings), some of the strictest penalties in the world.
+Those caught manufacturing or using plastic bags face up to four years in jail, or a fine of up to $40,000 (4.4 million Kenyan shillings), respresenting some of the strictest penalties in the world (Behuria, 2021).

-As a result of indiscriminate disposal of plastics and poor waste disposal systems that led to severe flooding, this ban was heavily influenced by social media awareness campaigns that drew the attention of government policy makers.
-Previous attempts at banning these plastic bags failed but despite protests from the Kenyan Association of Manufacturers, this ban was successful with an observed 80% decrease in use of single-use plastic bags (NEMA, 2019) as a result of public support and stakeholder engagement.
+As a result of indiscriminate disposal of plastics and poor waste disposal systems that led to severe flooding, this ban was heavily influenced by social media awareness campaigns that drew the attention of government policy makers (United Nations Environment Programme, 2018).
+Previous attempts at banning these plastic bags failed but, despite protests from the Kenyan Association of Manufacturers, this ban was successful with an observed 80% decrease in use of single-use plastic bags (NEMA, 2019).
+Success can be heavily attributed to public support and stakeholder engagement.

-However, concerns have been raised surrounding the rise in illegal plastic bags due to weak enforcement and porous borders.
+However, concerns have been raised surrounding the rise in illegal plastic bags due to weak enforcement and porous borders (Mbugua, 2020).
 Kenya is seeking environmental leadership in the region to support economic growth and improve tourism.
-A number of related policies followed – The Wildlife Conservation and Management Act, 2019, Ban of Single Use Plastics in Protected Areas, June 5 2020.
+A number of related policies followed including The Wildlife Conservation and Management Act, 2019, and Ban of Single Use Plastics in Protected Areas, June 5 2020.

 Through an analytical framework, we've reviewed over 100 plastic policies.
 These reviews determine the effectiveness of policies in reducing plastic pollution and we offer recommendations in light of this evidence, to enhance future policy making.
 You can find out more about our methods on our methods page.Methods